SAEFP/livelink-for-facial-animation/README.md

 4. Enable “UseARKit Face” and select your iPhone under ARKit Face Subj.

-5. Your Metahuman should now mimic your facial expressions.
+5. Your Metahuman should now mimic your facial expressions.😮😃🤔😂

-**HOW TO RECORD THE FACIAL ANIMATION OF THE METAHUMAN IN UE?**
+**HOW TO RECORD THE FACIAL ANIMATION OF THE METAHUMAN IN UE?🎥**

 1. Add “Level Sequencer” to your UE Project.